 What is process management?
 Process management, have you ever heard of it?
 Or heard of it and have no idea what it is and whether it has any relevance to you or your business?

-Think about it every business is just a vast number of processes.
-You process orders; you process invoices, you process payments; you process customer enquiries, you process employees, you process… you get the picture.
+Think about it, every business is just a vast number of processes.
+You process orders; you process invoices, you process payments; you process customer enquiries, you process employees, you process… You get the picture.
 Most businesses have hundreds of processes, some good and some bad, without realising it.

 This article will explain precisely what process management is and how it can benefit all businesses.